ZAP®

 Zap® does not contain insecticides

-The unique Zap® formula consists of coconut oil and star anis oil.
+The unique Zap® formula consists of star anise oil.
 Zap® blocks the respiratory orifices of lice, preventing them from breathing.
-The lice then die from asphyxia and dehydration.
+The lice then die from suffocation.

 • 3